 Even those who purchase the Z170A Gaming M5 board will be able to get Rainbow Six Siege for free in some stores - although it is advisable to check and verify the matter individually before you Special Deals The purchase

-This is not the first time Motherboard Is offered along with some game that all purchasers receive, but this is undoubtedly one of the first times it is not a temporary operation but a real product that enters the company's broad line. after all, Consoles With a special dedicated branding inspired by one game or another and also branded peripherals for personal computers are a great success - so why not try and continue that success in the motherboard world as well?
+This is not the first time Motherboard Is offered along with some game that all purchasers receive, but this is undoubtedly one of the first times it is not a temporary operation but a real product that enters the company's broad line. after all, Consoles With a special dedicated branding inspired by this or that game and also branded peripherals for PCs are a nice success - so why not try and continue the success in the world of motherboards as well?

 In the not-so-distant future, almost every major game seems to win its own branded hardware line?
 We shall live and see, although it is worth noting that this did not appeal to us like an idea that is too far away from reality.